ufs-community/ufs-srweather-app/docs/UsersGuide/source/RocotoInfo.rst

 ============
 Sometimes, issuing a ``rocotorun`` command will not cause the next task to launch. ``rocotocheck`` is a tool that can be used to query detailed information about a task or cycle in the Rocoto workflow.
-To determine the cause of a particular task not being submitted, the ``rocotocheck`` command can be used from the ``$EXPTDIR`` directory as follows:
+To determine why a particular task has not been submitted, the ``rocotocheck`` command can be used from the ``$EXPTDIR`` directory as follows:

 .. code-block:: console